exercism/v3/languages/javascript/exercises/concept/array-analysis/.docs/instructions.md

 ### 4. Check if a stack contains an odd number

-Elyse needs to know if there is an odd number in the stack
+Elyse wants to know if there is an odd number in the stack

 ```javascript
 doesStackIncludesOddCard([3, 2, 6, 4, 8])